allegheny-college-cmpsc-101-spring-2024/square-roots-starter/writing/reflection.md

 ## Professional Assessment

-### What was the main difference you felt implementing this CLI vs. the CLI for Primality?
+### What was the main difference you felt implementing this CLI vs. the CLI for Integer Squaring?

 TODO: Provide a response that answers this question in your own words.